 sudo mv pki/private/server.key /etc/openvpn

-scp pki/reqs/server.req user@CA_MACHINE_HOSTNAME:/directory
+scp pki/reqs/server.req user@CA_MACHINE_IP:/root

-Signing the server certificate in the CA
+Signing the server certificate on the CA machine

 cd cert_authority